 - Step 1 In the left pane, navigate to System Configuration→Applications.
-On the Applications page (not shown), click Add to add an application and configure as follows: - Name Set to a descriptive name (e.g., Test2\APP). - Enable Set to Yes.
+On the Applications page (not shown), click Add to add an application and configure as follows: - Name Set to a descriptive name (e.g., Test2_APP). - Enable Set to Yes.
 This field determines which application(s) will be executed based on their defined criteria. - Type Select VoiceXML, CCXML, or CCXML/VoiceXML according to the application type. - VoiceXML and/or CCXML URL Enter the necessary URL(s) to access the VXML and/or CCXML application(s) on the application server.
-In the sample screen below, the Experience Portal test application on a single server is referenced. - Speech Servers ASR and TTS Select the appropriate ASR and/or TTS servers as necessary. - Application Launch Set to Inbound. - Called Number Enter the number to match against an inbound SIP INVITE message and click Add.
-In the sample configuration illustrated in these Application Notes, the dialed DID number 5528815942 provided by the service provider was used.
-Inbound calls with this called party number will be handled by the application defined in this section.
+In the sample screen below, the Experience Portal test application on a single server is referenced.

+- Speech Servers ASR and TTS Select the appropriate ASR and/or TTS servers as necessary. - Application Launch Set to Inbound. - Called Number Enter the number to match against an inbound SIP INVITE message and click Add.
+In the sample configuration illustrated in these Application Notes, the dialed DID number 6505 provided by Alestra was used.
+Note that only the last 4 digits of the DID numbers provided by Alestra was used.
+This is because Alestra was configured to only send the last 4 digits of the DID numbers to the enterprise.
+Repeat to define additional called party numbers as needed.
+Inbound calls with these called party numbers will be handled by the application defined in this section.